haesung0125/seminar-room-reservation-tool/README.md

 3. Name of the professor
 4. Date
 5. starting time
-5. duration of the meeting
+5. ending time
 6. Contact Information
-7. Passwor
+7. Password

 How to use
 -----------